UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 .. image:: figures/origin.jpeg
     :width: 50%

-YOU SAFETY IS THE MOST IMPORTANT THING.
-Please stay safe and have fun with the robots~
+YOUR SAFETY IS THE MOST IMPORTANT THING.
+Please stay safe and have fun with the robots!